|

 POLYHYMNIA:

-Latin form of Greek Polymnia, meaning "much
+Latin form of Greek Polymnia, meaning "very

-of the muse of dance and sacred songs, composed of the elements polys
+name composed of the elements polys

-"much" and hymnos "hymn, song."
+"much" and hymnos "hymn, song," hence "very

 POLYXENA:

-Latin form of Greek Polyxene, meaning "very hospitable
+Latin form of Greek Polyxene, meaning "very

-(esp. to foreigners/strangers)."
+(esp. to foreigners)."

 composed of the elements polys "much" and xenoi

-"hospitable (esp. to foreigners/strangers)."
+"hospitable (esp. to foreigners),"

 POMONA:

-Roman myth name of a goddess of fruit trees, derived from Latin pomus,
+Roman name derived from Latin pomus, meaning "fruit tree."
+In

-Variant of Hindi Purnima, meaning "full moon."
+Variant spelling of Hindi Purnima, meaning "full moon."

 POPPY: